Forester - Garden

 Mulci organic versus inorganic

-How to use wood chips, wood shavings and bark as mulch
+How to use woodchips, wood shavings and bark as mulch

 Benefits for trees, shrubs and perennials from mulching with wood chips

 I hope you find the above information useful.
-As usual, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I'm sure I'll reply.
+As always, additions are welcome.
+And if you have any questions or queries, please leave them below in the space provided.
+I will be sure to reply.

 About the author